LikhonScript/Telegram-Channel-Post-Remover/README.md

 Obtain your API_ID and API_HASH from my.telegram.org.
 Replace 'API_ID' and 'API_HASH' in the script with your actual Telegram API credentials.
-Replace 'USERNAME' with the target channel's username.
+Replace 'channel_id' with the target channel's id.
 Run the Script:

 bash